I-Like-Android/i-like-android.github.io/docs/index.md

       link: /archive-collection

 features:
+  - icon: 🆕
-  - title: 🆕 New & Improved!
+    title: New & Improved!
     details: Based on what I did with 🔒 I Like Android Privacy, but with more goodies and new design!
+  - icon: ✅
-  - title: ✅ Safe & Reliable!
+    title: Safe & Reliable!
     details: Everything here is gathered from safe & reliable sources!
+  - icon: 🔒
-  - title: 🔒 Archived the old one!
+    title: Archived the old one!
     details: You can find everything from 🔒 I Like Android Privacy on here too!
 ---